apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 public List<String> showMeasurementsInTemplate(String templateName, String pattern);
 ```

 To implement schema template, you can set the measurement template named 'templateName' at path 'prefixPath'.

+**Please notice that, we strongly recommend not setting templates on the nodes above the database to accommodate future updates and collaboration between modules.**

 ``` java
 void setSchemaTemplate(String templateName, String prefixPath)